WALKMAN303/house_price_prediction/README.md

 ---

 ## About The Project
-This project is an machine learning task.
-The goal was to pratice data cleaning, model building and find out best model.
-The final model is Random Forest Regressor that predicts house sale prices.
+This project is a machine learning task.
+The goal was to practice data cleaning, model building, and find the best model.
+The final model is a Random Forest Regressor that predicts house sale prices.

 ---